Empty Homes

 Renovating or refurbishing your property

 Sometimes there are tax breaks available for refurbishing empty properties.
 If you decide to refurbish a property that has been empty for two or more years, the Empty Homes Officer can provide you with a VAT letter which may reduce the VAT.
-More information can be found on the HMRC website.
+More information can be found on the gov.uk website.

-If your property is derelict or in need of significant repair, it may be eligible for removal from council tax.
+If your property is derelict or in need of significant repair, including structural changes, it may be eligible for removal from council tax.
 The Valuation Office Agency (VOA) are the only government agency that can remove a property from council tax.
 If you believe your property is derelict or in significant disrepair, please visit the VOA website for more information.

 To discuss this further and arrange a visit to assess the property and guide you through the VOA application process please contact Lorraine Moore on 07729638832 or email lmoore@fenland.gov.uk.